ziadoz/grokking-algorithms/notes.md

 The best case scenario is choosing the middle item as a pivot, as the number of recursive calls/call stacks will be smaller.
 O(n) items * O(log n) call stacks = O(n log n)

 The best case is also the average case.
-If you always choose a random element in the array as a pivot, quicksort will complete in O(n log n) on average.
-One exception is if all the items are the same, which can be avoided with additional logic.
+If you always choose a random element in the list as a pivot, quicksort will complete in O(n log n) on average.
+One exception is if all the items are the same, but this can be avoided with additional logic.

 Quicksort is one of the fastest sorting algorithms, and a good example of divide and conquer.

+Given two algorithms with the same big O notation running times, one can be consistently faster than the other.
+For example, quicksort is faster than mergesort.

+Constants (C) don't matter in big O notation:

+- Simple Search = 10ms per item (C) = 10ms * 4 billion items = 10ms * 4 billion operations = 463 days
+- Binary Search = 1s per item (C) = 1s * 4 billion items = 1s * 32 operations = 32 seconds

+The constants in these examples doesn't matter - binary search performs significantly less operations.

+## Chapter 5 - Hash Tables